-ROL operates reed.co.uk, a job site which provides a full online recruitment service.
+ROL operates Reed.co.uk, a jobs and careers site which provides a full online recruitment service.
 ROL advertises vacancies on behalf of employers and recruitment agencies.
 Candidates can also upload profiles and CVs and elect to make them available to recruiters through both the Reed.co.uk website and mobile app.

 Reed recognises its supply chain as being its most significant risk of modern slavery and therefore prioritises the management of labour in its supply chains, including formal programmes of supplier audits designed to ensure that suppliers are operating ethically and within the scope of UK law.

 RSR’s supply chains are limited to those individuals and organisations who provide RSR with the goods and services needed to operate its business, such as stationery and IT equipment, and other recruitment agencies which may be engaged as support suppliers to clients who outsource the management of their recruitment needs to RSR.

 RSR has a robust audit schedule of its supply chain to ensure compliance to Home Office regulation and that any umbrella companies utilised are affiliated to the FCSA or Professional Passport.
-RSR is also committed to transparent supply chains through its commitment to the SAFERjobs initiative.
+RSR is also committed to transparent supply chains through its commitment to the JobsAware initiative.

 ROL’s supply chains are limited to those individuals and organisations who provide it with the goods and services needed to operate its business, such as stationery and IT equipment.
 ROL now require all suppliers, regardless of spend, to confirm their commitment to abolishing modern slavery.